UCLL-PR2/exercises/docs/installation/github-classroom-after-clone.md

 ---
 layout: page
+title: GitHub Classroom (After Clone)
 ---

-# Setting up Using GitHub Classroom
+# Table of Contents

+* Table of Contents
+{:toc}

 > This explanation assumes you have already cloned the exercises and want to keep the solutions you already made.
-> If you want to start over fresh, follow the instructions on [this page](github-classroom-fresh.md) instead.
+> If you want to start over fresh, follow the instructions on [this page](github-classroom.md) instead.

+# Accepting the Assignment

 On Toledo, under "First Steps", you'll find a link to the GitHub Classroom Assignment.
 Click on it.